-F2.
-Activities offered Identify those programs available at your institution.
-Choral groups Concert band Dance Drama/theater Jazz band Literary magazine Marching band Music ensembles Music ensembles Musical theater Student government Student newspaper Student-run film society Symphony orchestra Television station Yearbook F3.
-ROTC (program offered in cooperation with Reserve Officers' Training Corps) Army ROTC is offered: On campus At cooperating institution (name): Jackson State University Naval ROTC is offered: On campus At cooperating institution (name): Air Force ROTC is offered: On campus At cooperating institution (name): F4.
-Housing: Check all types of college-owned, -operated, or -affiliated housing available for undergraduates at your institution.
-Coed dorms Men's dorms Women's dorms Apartments for married students Apartments for single students Other housing options (specify): Special housing for disabled students Special housing for disabled students Cooperative housing Cooperative housing vide 2007-2008 academic year costs o itution. f attendance for the following categories that are applicable e to your Check here if your institution's 2007-2 an approximate date (i.e., month/day) available: 008 academic year costs of atterwhen your institution's final 200 ndance are not available at this 07-2008 academic year costs of time and provide attendance will be G1.
-Undergraduate full-time tuition, req List the typical tuition, required fees, a 2008 academic year (30 semester hour credit hour cost by number of credits).
-September to June; usually equated to one-four plan.
-Room and board is defin Required fees include only charges th registration, health, or activity fees.)
-D and room and board for a full-tire of the sor 45 quarter hours for instituted A full academic year refers to the two semesters, two trimesters, the das double occupancy and 19 at all full-time students must page tions that derive annual tuition he period of time generally extended here quarters, or the period cover meals per week or the maximusy that are not included in tuition by multiplying ending from ered by a four- im meal plan.
-FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION \$11,800 \$11,800 Tuition: In-district: In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: Tuition: \$11,800 \$11,800 REQUIRED FEES: \$694 \$694 ROOM AND BOARD: (on-campus) \$5500 \$5500 ROOM ONLY: (on-campus) \$3700 \$3700 BOARD ONLY: (on-campus meal plan) \$1800 \$1800 Comprehensive tuition and room an fees): d board fee (if your college can not provide separate tuition and room and board Other: G2.
-Number of credits per term a studen t can take for the stated full-t ime tuition 12_minimu ım 18_maximum G3.
-Do tuition and fees vary by year of so tudy (e.g., sophomore, junior, senior)? □No G4.
-If tuition and fees vary by undergrad luate instructional program, o lescribe briefly:
+F 2.
+A Activities offered Identify tho se programs available at y our institution.
+Campus Ministries Choral groups Concert band Dance Drama/theater International Student Organization Jazz band ☑ Literary magazine ☑ Marching band ☑ Model UN ☑ Music ensembles ☑ Musical theater ☑ Opera ☐ Pep band ☐ Radio station ☐ Student government ☐ Student newspaper ☐ Student-run film society ☐ Symphony orchestra ☐ Television station ☐ Yearbook F3.
+I ROTC (program offered in co · Naval ROTC is offered: F Air Force ROTC is offered: On campus At cooperating institu ution (name): Housing: Check all types of constitution. ollege-owned, -operated, o or -affiliated housing available for undergraduates at your ☐ Coed dorms ☐ Men's dorms ☐ Women's dorms ☐ Apartments for marri ☐ Apartments for single ☐ Other housing option Speci Frate Coop e students al housing for disabled students al housing for international students mity/sorority housing erative housing tution. or attendance for the following categories that are applicable e to your Check here if your institution's 2008-2 an approximate date (i.e., month/day) available: Undergraduate full-time tuition, required fees, a academic year (30 semester hours or 4 hour cost by number of credits).
+A full June; usually equated to two semesters Room and board is defined as double of include only charges that all full-time sactivity fees.)
+Do not include optional and room and board for a full-ting for a full-ting for institutions to academic year refers to the period, two trimesters, three quarters, occupancy and 19 meals per week students must pay that are not in hat derive annual tuition by mu od of time generally extending or the period covered by a four ek or the maximum meal plan.
+I cluded in tuition (e.g., registrat Itiplying credit from September to one-four plan.
+Required fees FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: Tuition: REQUIRED FEES: \$12,200 \$650 ROOM AND BOARD: \$5,800 \$6,400 (on-campus) ROOM ONLY: (on-campus) BOARD ONLY: (on-campus meal plan) Comprehensive tuition and room an fees): Other: room and board G2.
+Number of credits per term a studer nt can take for the stated full-t ime tuition12_minime um 18 maximum G3.
+Do tuition and fees vary by year of s tudy (e.g., sophomore, junior, senior)? ⊠ No G4.
+If tuition and fees vary by undergra duate instructional program, o lescribe briefly: